-1.3 OTHER REQUIREMENTS
+1.2 OTHER REQUIREMENTS

-- Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 4. - Any other duties as reasonably requested, consistent with the classification of this position.
+- Effective demonstration and promotion of Orygen and University values including diversity and inclusion and high standards of ethics and integrity. - Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 5. - Attend and participate in project team or division meetings as required. - Any other duties as reasonably requested, consistent with the classification of this position.